This post will explain how to activate Globe roaming ( GROAM ON ) service with your prepaid mobile phone.

 Here are other ways to activate the Globe roaming feature

 To activate Globe roaming just text GROAM ON then send it to 2884.
-Unlike smart roaming which should be activated an hour prior to departure time, this should be done 24 hours (at least) prior to departure.
+This should be done 24 hours (at least) prior to departure.

-To send text messages going to the Philippines just dial plus sign + country code + the 7 digit mobile number.
+To send text messages going to the Philippines, dial plus sign + country code + the 7 digit mobile number.
 Example: +63 917 1234567

 To make calls to relatives in the Philippines just dial *131*63 918 1234567# for mobile phones and *131*6321234567# for the landline.
 Replace the numbers with the respective area code and mobile/landline number.